The Steinbright Career Development Center

 Individual career counseling, including assessments designed to help individuals choose long-range career goals consistent with their abilities, education, interests, and personality.

-Individual and group programs covering topics including resume writing, interview preparation, and job search strategies.
+Individual appointments and group programs covering topics including resume writing, interview preparation, and job search strategies and offer negotiation.

 On-Campus Interview Program arranges on-campus interviews with employers from business, industry, education, and government services.